All posts

 What doesn't work:

 In the queue.
 Queues at AfroNation are long.
-This is prime conversation time — you're next to the same people for 30–60 minutes with nothing to do but wait.
+You're next to the same people for 30–60 minutes with nothing to do but wait.
+Use it.

 At the beach.
-The hours before the festival gates open each day, the beach around Praia Da Rocha is full of AfroNation attendees.
+The hours before festival gates open each day, Praia Da Rocha is full of AfroNation attendees.
 This is the most relaxed social environment of the entire trip.

 At the after-parties.
-The parties and events that run around AfroNation week in Portimão — the pre-parties, the after-parties, the brand activations — are often where the most interesting conversations happen.
-Smaller crowds, shared context, and a different energy to the main festival site.
+The events running around AfroNation week in Portimao — pre-parties, after-parties, brand activations — are often where the most interesting conversations happen.
+Smaller crowds, shared context, different energy to the main site.

 On the return journey.
-The airport on Monday morning after AfroNation is full of people in the same emotional state — post-festival, reflective, slightly tired, open to conversation.
+The airport Monday morning after AfroNation is full of people in the same state — post-festival, reflective, slightly tired, open to talking.
 Some lasting connections start on the flight home.

 Counterintuitively, going to AfroNation alone — or at least spending some time moving independently within the festival — is the best way to meet people.
 Groups stay in groups.
 Solo attendees talk to everyone.

-If you're nervous about going alone, know that AfroNation attracts more solo travellers than almost any other European festival.
+If you're nervous about going alone, AfroNation attracts more solo travellers than almost any other European festival.
 You will not be the only person there without a group.

 Download FirstMove